 Note 1: Twenty-five (25) feet from the Street line, or fifty (50) feet from the Street center line, whichever is greater

+Note 2: As defined in Section 9.7.2.
+Applies to any single building.
+Multiple buildings on one lot are permitted.

+9.6.5 Design and Building Standards.

+Roof Form.
+All buildings shall have pitched roofs, or the appearance of pitched roofs, with a steepness no less than 9:12 and not greater than 14:12.

+Allowed Building Materials.
+Refer to Section 9.7.XXXX for applicability and permitted material.

-9.6.5 Severability.
+9.6.6 Severability.
 If any provision of Section 9.6 is found to be invalid by a court of competent jurisdiction, the remainder of Section 9.6 shall not be affected but shall remain in full force.
 The invalidity of any provision of Section 9.6 shall not affect the validity of the remainder of Hamilton’s Zoning Bylaw.

 9.6.7 Sunset Clause.
-[Text TBD - Wenham as possible model]
+If, for any reason, G.L.
+Chapter 40A Sec 3A, and/or the associated Regulations, 760 CMR 72, shall be (1) deemed ineffective, unenforceable, or invalid, in whole or in part, by a judgment of the courts of the Commonwealth, or (2) repealed, rescinded, changed, or amended in such manner as to alter the metrics in the regulations concerning unit capacity requirements as applied to the Town of Hamilton, i.e., requiring other than 731 units for Hamilton to be deemed in compliance, Section 9.6 of the Zoning Bylaw, shall be voided, of no legal effect, and immediately rescinded without further action required from the Town.
+Notwithstanding paragraph CC above, this provision shall not be severable.